go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ### UI - Notification (`ui.notification`)

-- `MIN_TIMEOUT`: **10s**: These options control how often notification is queried to update the notification count.
+- `MIN_TIMEOUT`: **10s**: These options control how often notification endpoint is polled to update the notification count.
 On page load the notification count will be checked after `MIN_TIMEOUT`.
 The timeout will increase to `MAX_TIMEOUT` by `TIMEOUT_STEP` if the notification count is unchanged.
 Set MIN_TIMEOUT to 0 to turn off.
 - `MAX_TIMEOUT`: **60s**.
 - `TIMEOUT_STEP`: **10s**.
+- `EVENT_SOURCE_UPDATE_TIME`: **10s**: This setting determines how often the database is queried to update notification counts.
+If the browser client has `EventSource` - the `EventSource` will be used in preference to polling the notification endpoint.

 ## Markdown (`markdown`)